All Episodes

 That's not how it's worked.

-And I've said in the past that the threat was not what gave me concern.
+And I've said in the past that it was the threat, the threat was not what gave me concern.

-And so as a result of that, that was a factor in our decisions because here your regulators and the federal government was saying we don't think calling the MAC is the best thing for you or the financial system.
+And so as a result of that, that was a factor in our decisions because you hear your regulators and the federal government was saying, we don't think calling the MAC is the best thing for you or the financial system.

 Obama doesn't want to control anything.